Some typical use cases from practice

 The client copy in the SAP System allows you to copy all user master records and their authorizations to another client or do a client export into the file system.
 The emphasis here is on "all" - whereby all user master records in the target client are also overwritten.
 This means: all or nothing.
 Either you take the entire stock of user master records from a source client and lose the previously existing user master records, or you leave it as it is.
 A little from here and a little from there: no, this is not possible in the SAP standard system.

 We have closed a real gap in our product in the functional scope for user administration.
 Users - and also their role assignments - can be flexibly and selectively copied back and forth between clients.
-You can also write the users to a file on your PC, "park" them there and - if your target client is available again after a system or client copy - transfer the users back into the system.
+You can also write the users to a file, "park" them there and - if your target client is available again after a system or client copy - transfer the users back into the system.
 This saves you the time-consuming task of setting up an empty client to hold the users to be backed up, resp. the cumbersome handling of the transport requests of a client export.
 This way, you can keep tediously set up test users, project team members and system users, saving a lot of time and avoiding errors and annoyance that would arise if the users were manually set up again.
 You can also integrate this function into automated processes via our command-line tool.

 And in case you are faced with a roll-in or carve-out: this is the solution for the user part!

 Do 50 test users have to be provided with an initial password to start the test?
 Or are the passwords of 35 system users to be adjusted after a copy so that the interfaces work again?
 Unfortunately, in the SAP standard this is only possible for each user individually.
 It is possible to generate a new initial password for many users in one go, but this is then a generated and individual password.
 This does not help you either for the test users with the password already published to the team or for the system users with their different passwords.